TWOU Investors Have Opportunity to Lead 2U, Inc. Securities Fraud Lawsuit

-LOS ANGELES, June 25, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against 2U, Inc. ("2U" or the "Company") (NASDAQ: TWOU).
+LOS ANGELES, June 27, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against 2U, Inc. ("2U" or the "Company") (NASDAQ: TWOU).

 Class Period: February 9, 2022 – February 12, 2024